JemRF/RF-Documentation/pages/mydoc/getting_started.md

 1. A range of battery powered RF devices with built-in sensors that are "plug-in-and-play" like temperature, humidity and pressure.
 These sensors come in 1 1/4" x 1/2" and 1 3/4" x 3/4" form factor case sizes.
 2. A range of battery powered RF devices with external sensors that need a moderate amount of building (basic soldering).
 All parts are included.
 These sensors come in 1 1/4" x 1/2" and 1 3/4" x 3/4" form factor case sizes.
 3. A RF development module called the Flex Radio Module.
 This is a multi-purpose radio that can be use as a IoT gateway or as a sensor node.
 It requires configuration and your own development and integration to a micro-controller or external sensors.
 The Flex Radio Module can plug into a breadboard and is best suited for bread board prototyping and development.

 Refer the products section of the documentation for more details on all of the above sensor types.

+### 4. Choose a battery

+There are lots of CR2032 lithium “coin" battery manufacturers, so a common question is which is better?
+Choosing one to use can be important depending on usage.
+We tested the current CR2032 batteries sold on Amazon to see if one was better than another.
+While the results are statically subject to a small sampling error, the analysis implies that there is a base consistency between them.
+Meaning, regardless of price, they all should last well over a year or more.
+We did fine a few that were 25% to 40% better.
+Our analysis and testing results is at [CR2032 Battery Testing](cr2032_battery_testing.html).